gdha/www.it3.be/rear-support/index.md

 ## Relax-and-Recover (ReaR) Support Services

-Be aware that each ReaR support contract does not include a ReaR Software Subscription, so you need to buy a seperate ReaR subscription based on the amount of units (a system where ReaR is installed and configured).
+Be aware that each ReaR support contract does include a ReaR Software Subscription, so there is no need to buy a seperate ReaR subscription based on the amount of units (a system where ReaR is installed and configured).

+Which are the added values for buying a ReaR Support Contract?

+* A ReaR Subscription is included for FREE bringing you:
+  - Semi-automated testing for your desired Linux distribution
+  - Quality Assurance of the code
+  - Automated building of packages for various distributions on a daily basis
+  - Continous development, bug fixes, updating documentation
+  - Adding pages to the [ReaR User Guide](https://relax-and-recover.org/rear-user-guide/)
+* Analysis of reported incidents including providing work-arounds, advise, bug fixes
+* Prepare special hot fixes

 We have the following ReaR Support Contracts available according your needs:

 * Standard (REAR-S) foresees maximum 5 incidents with a response time within *two* business days
 * Advanced (REAR-A) foresees maximum 10 incidents with a response time on the *next* business day
-* Business (REAR-B) foresees maximum 20 incidents with a response time on the *same* business day
+* Business (REAR-B) foresees maximum 12 incidents with a response time on the *same* business day

 For more information about the Service Level Agreements (SLA) or prices please [see the rear support services PDF file]({{ site.url }}/rear-support/rear-support-pricelist.pdf).
 If you feel the need to talk to an human or want more information about our company then go to our page ["about the company"]({{ site.url }}/company/about_company/)